Bmax B3

 Can I connect the Bmax B3 to multiple displays?

-With two HDMI ports, the Bmax B3 can connect to multiple displays for an extended or mirrored setup.
+With two HDMI ports, the Bmax B3 can connect to two displays simultaneously for an extended or mirrored setup.

 Does the Bmax B3 support Wi-Fi and Bluetooth?